why can’t you lose weight like you used to?

 I did some research and found that the ketogenic protocol is an effective way to lower insulin levels and eliminate insulin resistance, access fat as fuel, and get leptin working properly again.

-When you eat this way your body will switch over its energy burning machinery to burn fat as fuel.
-This is a process that takes some time.
-This is what’s known as a
+When you eat this way your body will switch over its energy-burning machinery to burn fat as fuel.
+This is a process that takes some time; usually 2-6 weeks.

 When the body prefers to fuel itself on your own fat is what’s known as a fat-adapted state.
 The longer you run in a fat-adapted state the more permanent this mode of operation becomes.